driessene/acoustic_camera/readme.md

 - steering_matrix - np.array: The steering matrix of the structure.
 Holds all possible steering vectors when considering its elements, wavenumber, ranges, and resolutions.

 ### Methods
+- steering_vector(self, wavevectors): Get a steering vector for the structure when provided a list of wavevectors.
+If only one wavevector exists, pass it as a list of one vector.
+  - wavevectors - list[WaveVector]: A list of wavevectors which hit the structure.
-- simulate_audio(self, wavevectors, random_phase).
-Simulates ideal audio from the structure
+- simulate_audio(self, wavevectors, random_phase): Simulates ideal audio from the structure
   - wavevectors - list[WaveVector]: A list of wavevectors which hit the structure.
   - random_phase: If true, randomize the phase of elements.
 All elements will have the same randomized phase.
 Default is True.
 - visualize(self): Shows a 3D scatterplot with element positions.
 Helps verify that the structure is what the user expects.